opencast/opencast/docs/guides/admin/docs/configuration/basic.md

     org.opencastproject.storage.dir=/media/mhdatamount

-Don't forget to ensure that the user running Opencast has read/write permissions to the storage directory.
+Please keep in mind that the user running Opencast must have read/write permissions to the storage directory.